facebookresearch/habitat-sim/README.md

 ## Rendering to GPU Tensors

 We support transfering rendering results directly to a [PyTorch](https://pytorch.org/) tensor via CUDA-GL Interop.
-This feature is built by default on system with CUDA, to enable it, set the `gpu2gpu_transfer` flag of the sensor specification(s) to `True`
+This feature is built by default on systems with CUDA, to enable it, set the `gpu2gpu_transfer` flag of the sensor specification(s) to `True`